AliNadeemwork/CraftCV/README.md

 - **Multi-language & RTL** — rename any section label (e.g. *Experience → Berufserfahrung*) and switch the document to a right-to-left language.
 - **Dark mode** — for the editor UI.
 The résumé paper always stays white.
 - **Load example** — one click loads a fully populated sample résumé.

+## Why CraftCV

+- Unlimited resumes (no paywall)
+- 100% client-side (no accounts, no tracking)
+- Live preview as you edit
+- ATS-safe PDF export (selectable text, no images of text)
+- Completely free and open source

 ## Tech stack